 Any anxiety you have when you’re next to a truck is warranted.
 When reckless or negligent truck drivers crash into smaller cars, the injuries they inflict can be serious and even catastrophic.
-If you were hurt in a truck accident in Charlotte, contact the personal injury lawyers of DeMayo Law Offices at (704) 333-1000 immediately.
+If you were hurt in a truck accident in Charlotte, contact DeMayo Law Offices at (704) 333-1000 immediately.

 We help truck crash victims throughout North Carolina pursue the compensation they’re owed.
 You may need significant treatment, including ongoing therapy and time off work to recover after your crash.
 That puts financial strain on you and your family that you shouldn’t have to bear.